michaelbaer/hyperledger-fabric-vagrant/README.md

 # Purpose

-    Install and setup a virtual machine as development environment to start with hyperledger-fabrice.
+Install and setup a virtual machine as development environment to start with hyperledger-fabric.

 * installs go
 * installs docker
 * installs docker-compose
-* hyperledger-fabrice plattform specific binaries are installed and are added to the $PATH
+* hyperledger-fabric plattform specific binaries are installed and are added to the $PATH
 * content of go path is accessable from host

 # Prerequisites